sentinel-hub/eo-grow/README.md

 Analyzing Earth Observation (EO) data is complex and solutions often require custom tailored algorithms.
 In the EO domain most problems come with an additional challenge: *How do we apply the solution on a larger scale?*

 Working with EO data is made easy by the [`eo-learn`](https://github.com/sentinel-hub/eo-learn) package, while the **`eo-grow`** package takes care of running the solutions at a large scale.
 In **`eo-grow`** an `EOWorkflow` based solution is wrapped in a **pipeline** object, which takes care of parametrization, logging, storage, multi-processing, EOPatch management and more.
-However **pipelines** are not necessarily bound to `EOWorkflow` execution and can be used for other tasks such as training ML models.
+However, **pipelines** are not necessarily bound to `EOWorkflow` execution and can be used for other tasks such as training ML models.

 Features of **`eo-grow`** include:
-- Direct use of `EOWorkflow` procedures
+- Direct use of `EOWorkflow` procedures.
-- Parametrizing workflows by using validated configuration files, making executions easy to reproduce and adjust
+- Parametrizing workflows by using validated configuration files, making executions easy to reproduce and adjust.
-- Easy use of both local and S3 storage with no required code adaptation
+- Easy use of both local and AWS S3 storage with no required code adaptation.
+- Splitting large areas of interest into grids and defining collections of EOPatches.
-- Workflows can be run either single-process, multi-process, or even on multiple machines (by using `ray` clusters)
+- Workflows can be run either single-process, multi-process, or even on multiple machines (by using `ray` clusters).
-- A collection of basic pipelines, with methods that can be overridden to tailor to a large amount of use-cases
-- Execution reports and customizable logging
+- Execution reports and customizable logging.
-- Options for skipping already processed data when re-running a pipeline
+- Options for skipping already processed data when re-running a pipeline.
-- Offers a CLI interface for running pipelines, validating configuration files, and generating templates
+- Offers a CLI interface for running pipelines, validating configuration files, and generating templates.
+- A collection of basic pipelines, with methods that can be overridden to tailor to a large amount of use-cases.

 ## General Structure Overview

 The core object of **`eo-grow`** is the `Pipeline`.
 Each pipeline has a `run_procedure` method, which is executed after the pipeline is set up.
-By default the `run_procedure` executes an `EOWorkflow` which is built by the (user-defined) `build_workflow` method.
+By default, the `run_procedure` executes an `EOWorkflow` which is built by the (user-defined) `build_workflow` method.

 Each pipeline is linked to so called *managers*:
-- `StorageManager` handles loading and saving of files
+- `StorageManager` handles loading and saving of files,
-- `AreaManager` defines the area of interest and how it should be split into EOPatches
+- `AreaManager` defines the area of interest and how it should be split into EOPatches,
-- `EOPatchManager` takes care of listing eopatches and handling their storage details
+- `EOPatchManager` takes care of listing eopatches and handling their storage details,
-- `LoggingManager` provides control over logging
+- `LoggingManager` provides control over logging.

 ![eo-grow-structure](documentation/eo-grow.png)